tw-in-js/twind/docs/installation.md

 # Installation

 It is possible to install and thus use Twind in a multitude of different ways.
-We expose various different modules, from the latest es syntax to umds builds, with the hope of accommodating for as many dev setups as possible.
-This said, for the smallest size and fastest performance we recommend you use the esnext build.
+We expose various different modules – from the latest es syntax to umd builds – with the aim of accommodating for as many dev setups as possible.
+This said, for the smallest size and fastest performance we recommend you use the module build.

+> Although compatible with traditional bundlers no build step is required to use the module

 ## Importing as a local dependency

-Most build tools rely on modules to be installed locally on the machine they are running.
-Usually these modules are available and downloaded from npm.
+Most build tools rely on modules to be installed locally on the machine they are running on.
+Usually these modules are available on and installed via npm.
 Twind is no different in this regard.

 1. Run the following command in your terminal, from your project root: